divonlan/genozip/docs/genocat.rst

           |

-.. option:: --fastq  Output as FASTQ.
-Note: this option is implicit if --output specifies a filename ending with .fq or .fastq
+.. option:: --fastq[=all]  Output as FASTQ.
+Note: this option is implicit if --output specifies a filename ending with .fq or .fastq.
+If --fastq=all is specified all SAM fields are outputted to the FASTQ file.

    | see more details: :ref:`sam2fq`
    |